wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-manual-task.md

         Refer [Weather to Logs Task](https://github.com/wso2/choreo-samples/tree/main/weather-to-logs-mi-manual-task) example to try out.
 Follow the `readme.md` inside the example.

+        !!! info

+            When working on WSO2 MI projects:

+            - To deploy WSO2 MI integration as Manual Task in Choroeo, you need to use the automation mode in the WSO2 Micro Integrator.
+See [Running MI in Automation Mode](https://apim.docs.wso2.com/en/latest/install-and-setup/install/running-the-mi-in-automation-mode/).

 ## Step 5: Test the manual task